-Name of significant shareholder Name of company or group company Nature of the relationship Type of transaction Amount (thousand euros) No data N.A.
+Name of shareholder or any of its group companies Nature of the relationship Type of transaction and other information necessary to evaluate it No data

 D.3.
-Describe transactions that are significant due to their amount or subject-matter carried out between the company or group companies and the company's directors or senior managers:
+Disclose individually any transactions that are significant due to their amount or subject-matter carried out between the company or group companies and the company's directors or senior managers, including transactions with entities which the director or senior manager controls or controls jointly, and stating what body was competent for approving them and whether any affected shareholder or director has abstained.
+If competence lay with the General Meeting, state whether the proposed resolution has been passed by the Board without a majority of the independent directors voting against it: